 It should be noted that the depreciation is taken from the values in the tables above.

-IDV and Car Insurance Premium
+IDV and Car Insurance Premium:

-The car insurance premium you will be paying is directly proportional to the IDV of the vehicle.
+The you will be paying is directly proportional to the IDV of the vehicle.
 This implies that the premium decreases with the age of the car.
 From the policyholder’s perspective this makes complete sense, as it is not cost-effective to pay a high amount for insuring an old car.

-IDV and Car Insurance Renewal
+IDV and Car Insurance Renewal:

 The value of your car varies every year because of the depreciation factor.
 So when you renew car insurance, you should not just look at the premium quote that the insurer offers you.
 Check the IDV that you will get for that premium.
 The higher the IDV for each rupee of premium, better is the value of that insurance policy.